-Amounts shown are company 401(k) plan matching contribution to Executive Supplemental Profit Sharing Plan.
-For 2009, each officer received a \$13,818 company 401(k) plan matching contribution and the following Executive Supplemental Profit Sharing Plan contributions: Mr. Jones, \$39,762; Mr. Murphy, \$11,844; Mr. Rajendra, \$10,603; Mr. Mapes, \$10,152; Mr. Petrarca, \$5,076.
+Amounts shown are company 401(k) plan matching contribution and contribution to Executive Supplemental Profit Sharing Plan.
+For 2010, each officer received an \$8,575 company 401(k) plan matching contribution and the following Executive Supplemental Profit Sharing Plan contributions: Mr. Jones, \$26,425; Mr. Murphy, \$7,907; Mr. Rajendra, \$7,338; Mr. Mapes, \$7,044; Mr. Stern, \$5,768.

-3 Currently, each executive receives a car allowance.
-This is being discontinued as of 2010 and executive officers will receive a single perquisite allowance to cover this and certain other benefits.
+Effective in 2010, we discontinued car allowance, club dues and certain other benefits, as well as tax gross up on perquisites.
+Instead, executive officers receive a single perquisite allowance.
 This perquisite allowance is discussed in greater depth in the "Executive Perquisites" section of the Compensation Discussion and Analysis.
-4 Club days (2010 arise) is 2010 per allowance in the security of the compensation of the compen